Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism: Being a Thinking Model

 $\mathbb{D}_{kl}[\pi_{rft}||\pi_{ref}]$ serves as a KL-divergence penalty to prevent $\pi_{rft}$ from producing outputs that diverge excessively from those of $\pi_{ref}$, and $\beta$ controls the strength of the penalty.

-Building on DeepSeek-Math, DAPO \cite{yu2025dapo} introduces decoupled clip and dynamic sampling policy optimization to alleviate issues such as entropy collapse, reward noise, and training instability, while also providing an open-source training framework.
+Building on DeepSeek-Math, DAPO \cite{yu2025dapo} introduces decoupled clip and dynamic sampling policy optimization to alleviate issues such as entropy collapse and reward noise.
+GSPO \cite{zheng2025GSPO} shifts the optimization granularity of GRPO from the token level to the sequence level, thereby improving training stability when applying GRPO within the MoE \cite{MoE}.
 DRA-GRPO \cite{Dra-grpo} incorporates semantic diversity of reasoning paths into the reward signal, thereby encouraging the model to explore different reasoning trajectories.
 Critique-GRPO \cite{Critique-grpo} combines natural language critiques with numerical feedback to further enhance the reasoning performance of LLMs.
+RL-ZVP \cite{RL-ZVP} and ExGRPO \cite{ExGRPO} mitigate the low data utilization issue in GRPO by employing an entropy-guided advantage formulation and an experience replay mechanism, respectively.
 Moreover, approaches such as DiffuCoder \cite{gong2025diffucoder}, T-GRPO \cite{T-GRPO}, VideoChat-R1 \cite{Videochat-r1}, and TW-GRPO \cite{TW-grpo} extend the application of GRPO to scenarios including masked diffusion models and multimodal reasoning.

-\textbf{DPO-like RFT.} Direct Preference Optimization (DPO) \cite{dpo} further eliminates the need for a reward model in RFT by regarding $\pi_{rft}$ itself as a reward model, thereby requiring even fewer computational resources compared with GRPO-like RFT.
+\textbf{DPO-like RFT.} Direct Preference Optimization (DPO) \cite{dpo} further eliminates the need for a reward model in RFT by regarding $\pi_{rft}$ itself as a reward model.
 Concretely, DPO defines its optimization goal as minimizing:

-Essentially, this objective encourages the model to adjust its output distribution to favor the preferred response $o_w$ over the less desirable one $o_l$.
+Essentially, this objective encourages the LLM to adjust its output distribution to favor the preferred response $o_w$ over the less desirable one $o_l$.

 The follow-up methods of DPO can be categorized based on their primary contributions: loss-based modifications, supervision granularity and model simplification.
 For loss-based modifications, RSO \cite{rso} replaces the sigmoid loss with a hinge loss to improve training dynamics, while IPO \cite{IPO} introduces a regularization term in the training objective to mitigate overfitting.
 SamPO \cite{sampo} downsamples an equal number of features from positive and negative preferences to eliminate length bias.
 For supervision granularity, Token-level DPO\cite{token-dpo,RTO} refines the preference supervision signal from the sequence level down to the token level, and KTO\cite{KTO} leverages datasets labeled with binary signals to train LLMs, improving DPO’s performance in scenarios with imbalanced data.
 As for model simplification, OAIF \cite{OAIF} demonstrates the feasibility of converting DPO into an on-policy RFT framework, and CPO \cite{CPO} further eliminates the need for a reference model, validating its effectiveness on machine translation tasks.